-One hour a week of classroom discussions and practical work in organization of the Army and communications; plus an additional hour on school of the soldier and exercise of command.
+One hour a week of classroom discussions and practical work in the principles of leadership and military teaching; plus an additional hour on school of the soldier and exercise of command.

 30B.
 ADVANCED ARMY ROTC, leadership laboratory.
 Spring term only.
 T W Th 2 and 3.